exercism/v3/languages/java/exercises/concept/interfaces/.docs/after.md

 Interfaces typically do one or more of the following:

 - allow a number of different classes to be treated generically by the using code.
-In this case interfaces are playing the same role as a base class,
+In this case interfaces are playing the same role as a base class.
+An example of this is [java.io.InputStream][input-stream],
 - expose a subset of functionality for some specific purpose (such as [`Comparable<T>`][comparable]) or
 - expose the public API of a class so that multiple implementations can co-exist.
 One example is that of a [test double][wiki-test-double]